Vyral/shakeima-chatman/_posts/2020-02-25-the-first-3-things-every-home-seller-should-do.md

 {% include pullquote.html %}

 **3\.
 Know your numbers.** Understand what your mortgage payoff will be and what you can list your home for to get a better idea of what your net will be after the sale.
-You can do this by contacting a professional for a complimentary market analysis, which will identify what your net will be.
+You can do this by contacting a professional for a complimentary market analysis.

 We’d love to help you prepare your home for sale this year.
 If you have questions for us or need any assistance, feel free to reach out via phone or email.
 We’d love to hear from you.